deriv-com/intelligent-support-agent/README.md

 1. **Main App Container (Dockerfile)**
    - Multi-stage build for optimized size
    - Includes curl for health checks
-   - Runs as non-root user for security
+   - Runs as a non-root user for security

 2. **Custom Ollama Container (Dockerfile.ollama)**
    - Based on ollama/ollama
    - Adds essential network utilities (curl, netcat, ping)
    - Required for proper health checks and diagnostics
    - Uses custom entrypoint to support both ollama and shell commands
-   - We use a custom Dockerfile for the Ollama container that includes additional packages (curl, netcat, iputils-ping).
+   - We use a custom Dockerfile for the Ollama container, including additional packages (`curl`, `netcat`, `iputils-ping`).
 This is necessary to ensure proper health checks and network diagnostics within the container.
 The default Ollama image lacks these utilities, which can cause issues with Docker health checks and network troubleshooting (see [ollama/ollama#5389](https://github.com/ollama/ollama/issues/5389))

 3. **Custom Qdrant Container (Dockerfile.qdrant)**
    - Based on qdrant/qdrant